italoadler/easyflow/README.md

 - *[symbolize]* - Just a shortcut to add a symbol selector to messages
 - *[numberSymbol]* - allows you to have symbols that contain only numeric chars
 - *[lowerCase][upperCase]* - converts a symbol to lowerCase/upperCase
-- *[getFolder]* - get the folder from a symbol containing a file path
+- *[getFolder]* - get the folder from a symbol containing a file path (and additionally outputs the file name)
+- *[getFile]* - get the file name from a symbol containing a file path (and additionally outputs the folder path)
 - *[symbolSplit]* - splits a symbol in a specified char